splunk/splunk-ansible/wrapper-example/README.md

 ```
 ssh-copy-id -i ~/.ssh/mykey root@0.0.0.0 -p <port>
 ```
 Make sure to do the above command for all containers.
+(Assuming you haven't changed the password for root in the Dockerfile, it's set to "**screencast**")

 Now lets build an ansible inventory to work with our hosts, I personally am using the yaml version, but you can build your inventory however you'd like.
 See: https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html.
 I've attached the sample